-Use of kitchen facilities by church groups, non-church groups, caterers or catering services with appropriate proof of insurance shall be approved in advance by the church office with instruction provided by church designee about proper usage.
-The kitchen shall be left clean, all utensils washed and returned to their proper place, floor swept or dust mopped, counter and table tops cleaned, and garbage removed.
+Use of kitchen facilities by church groups non-church groups, caterers or catering services with appropriate proof of insurance shall be approved in advance by the church office with instruction provided by church designee about proper usage.
+The kitchen shall be left clean, all utensils washed and returned to their proper place, floor swept or dust mopped, counter and table tops cleaned, and garbage removed to the outside receptacle.